Rica, Famosa, Latina

 The fourth season premiered on Estrella TV on September 6, 2016.
-With the same cast of the last season.
+With the same cast of last season.
 Original Cast Member Elisa Beristain make a guest appearance in the episode 23.
-Mayeli Alonso, Victoria Del Rosal and Andrea Garcia.
+Mayeli Alonso, Sissi Fleitas, Victoria Del Rosal and Andrea Garcia departed the show after the season concluded.

 The fifth season premiered on Estrella TV on September 18, 2017.
 Sandra Vidal, Luzelba Mansour, and Niurka Marcos, return to the show.
 Ninette Rios, Mimi Lazo, Scarlet Ortiz, and Patricia De Leon, join the cast.

 In January 2022 it was confirmed that the show would return with a sixth season.
 Luzelba Mansour, Sandra Vidal and Mayeli Alonso returned to the show, while Niurka Marcos, Mimi Lazo, Ninette Rios, Scarlet Ortiz and Patricia De Leon did not.
 In their places, Marcela Iglesias, Mariana González and Kimberly Flores joined the cast.